arascch/Devops_training/README.md

 # Devops_training
-this repo created for Devops practices and stuff
+This repo created for DevOps practices and stuff